 Oh how the world changed

 What didn’t change, I still love food.
 And beer, and wine, and more food, and great food products, and, and, and, well I think you get the picture.
 For five years or so, I went a little bonkers and freelanced for the Salt Lake Tribune, preaching the good word about food as a restaurant critic.
 I’ve also randomly done similar tasks for other local publications such as Visit Salt Lake and Utah Stories to name just two.
-Over the most recent years I’ve wound down all of these freelancing activities to focus squarely on Gastronomic Salt Lake City.

 The world is still changing